GeoTecINIT/nativescript-wearos-sensors/README.md

 time between consecutive samples (`sensorDelay`), and the amount of samples to deliver each time (`batchSize`).
 The configuration is optional, if no configuration is provided then default values apply.

+> [!NOTE]
-> **Note**: due to the smartwatch has to send the collected data via Bluetooth, we can't send individual samples when working
+> Due to the smartwatch has to send the collected data via Bluetooth, we can't send individual samples when working
 > with a high sampling rate.
 That would saturate the connection.
 To solve this problem, we send the samples in batches.

 Here is an example of this collection procedure: